Harry Knowles: Sexual assault allegations

 On September 23, 2017, it was reported on IndieWire and circulated in other national media that Knowles had allegedly sexually assaulted a woman named Jasmine Baker on two occasions in 1999 and 2000 at Alamo Drafthouse events in Austin; furthermore, Baker stated that, while Drafthouse's co-founders Tim and Karrie League were horrified to learn of the incident, they "didn't know what to do" and suggested that she "just avoid" Knowles, who denied the accusation.

 In response to the story, a number of Ain't It Cool News contributors resigned from the site.
 Ain't It Cool writer Horrorella announced her departure on September 24.
 Longtime writers Steve Prokopy, who used the pseudonym "Capone", and Eric Vespe, known as "Quint", both of whom had been with the site since its beginnings, announced September 25 that they were leaving AICN.

 On September 25, Alamo Drafthouse owner Tim League announced that the company, whose theater had served as home to the annual Butt-Numb-A-Thon film fest Knowles organized, had severed all ties with Knowles as a result of the controversy, while the Austin Film Critics Association voted to remove Knowles as a member of the group.

 By September 26, four more women had come forward on social media and through interviews with IndieWire to accuse Knowles of sexual assault and sexual harassment.

 Following the release of the additional women's allegations, Knowles announced on social media on September 26, 2017, that he was taking a leave of absence from Ain't It Cool News.

 On March 11, 2020, Knowles posted "AN APOLOGY" on the site, three years after the accusations.

+Criticism of writing

+Knowles's reviews have been described as misogynistic.
+In a 2022 retrospective piece, Slate writer Jason Bailey dubbed Knowles' review of Blade II “quite possibly the worst movie review ever published, at least in an outlet of note”, highlighting its numerous technical flaws, shallow analysis of the movie, blatant conflicts of interest, and graphic extended metaphors comparing the viewing experience to cunnilingus.